gmc-code/PC-Microbit-Extension-backup/docs/classes/inheritance.rst

     :alt: Inheritance

 | Inheritance models an is-a relationship.
 | e.g A dog **is an** animal.
 The dog is a specialized version of an animal.
+Animal is the parent class.
+Dog is the child class.

 | Use Inheritance when the child classes have common features (variables/attributes and functions/methods) with the parent class.
 | The child class inherits from the parent class.
 | The child class can change (override) some features or add (extend) features without affecting the parent class.

-| To create a child class from a parent class, place the name of the parent class in parentheses after the child class name. e.g ChildGame(ParentGame)
+| To create a child class from a parent class, place the name of the parent class in parentheses after the child class name. e.g ``ChildGame(ParentGame)``.

 ----